Hiring a Fundraising Consultant: 12 Essential Tips

 #1.
 Determine your nonprofit’s needs and goals

-Is your nonprofit ready for a consultant?
+Are you ready for a nonprofit consultant?

 Before your nonprofit starts the process of hiring a fundraising consultant, you need to determine what you want to accomplish and where your nonprofit needs support.

 In doing so, you should define your proposed project as clearly as you can.
 How will this project benefit your nonprofit?
-How can a consultant help you achieve this goal?
+How can a nonprofit consultant help you achieve this goal?

 The more well-defined your project is, the easier it will be to identify a consultant who can meet your needs.